 In short, it’s not so much what we do that condemn us, but the heart with which we do it.
 If you truly surrender your heart to God, there is no way you can engage with the occult with a clear conscience.
 But one can certainly engage in criticism against their brothers and sisters all the while sporting the perfect Christian outlook.
 Certain practices are just plain wrong and a big no-no when it comes to God.
 For the gray areas like today’s overall Halloween celebration, those verses can help in having a clear conscience.

 As believers, we are dead to ourselves and alive in Christ.
-Our aim as we run the race and fight the good fight of faith, should consistently be to glorify God and bring people to know Jesus.
-How do we accomplish that if we look like a bunch of weirdos living on another planet only other believers have visited?
+Our aim as we run the race, and fight the good fight of faith, should consistently be to glorify God and bring people to know Jesus.
+How do we accomplish that if we look like a bunch of weirdos living on another planet only some other believers have visited?
 At the same time, how do we keep a clear conscience and live unapologetically for God?
 It is a difficult balancing act and only the Holy Spirit can lead us to that sweet spot of service and holiness.

 Some last words from my wise friend Deborah, “Christian participation in Halloween is a matter of conscience—but also, I would suggest, should be an intentional disposition.
 We need a strategy, whilst at the same time being aware that our choices may not be those of our neighbors, friends and other church members.
-It is a balance between not doing anything that ‘would cause another brother to stumble’ and our response to the call of being salt and light in this world—for which we need to be IN it to make a difference!
+It is a balance between not doing anything that would cause another brother to stumble, and our response to the call of being salt and light in this world—for which we need to be IN to make a difference!
 Separation may be good for one’s own spiritual health (or for those who are less confident in the victory we have in Christ)—but cutting oneself off disqualifies the Christian to a certain degree from ‘showing another way’ and helping those who are without hope, lost, hurting and in need of the Savior.”